arjunguha/compsci220-scala/website/policies/index.md

 # Late Homework

+You have four late days to use for any sort of emergency or party.
+Please do not tell us you’re submitting things late.
+We know how to program computers to track this for us.

+After that, the following policy applies: **you lose 10% of your grade on an assignment for every 24 hours that an assignment is late.** This has two
+consequences:

+- You get 0 points after 10 days.

+- There is no point staying up late at night after the assignment is due.
+If you realize you're going to be late, go to sleep, come to class in the morning, and finish the assignment after class.

 **You lose 10% of your grade on an assignment for every 24 hours that an assignment is late**.
 This has two consequences: